Asia"s largest wood processing plant put into operation

 Organised by the Handicraft and Wood Industry Association (HAWA) of HCM City, the fair features more than 300 booths displaying products from 84 local companies involved in wood processing, fine arts and interior decoration.

-Products on display include indoor and outdoor furniture, curtains, fabrics, flooring materials, kitchen equipment, lights, picture frames, porcelain, Vietnam exporters
+Products on display include indoor and outdoor furniture, curtains, fabrics, flooring materials, kitchen equipment, lights, picture frames, porcelain and pottery.

-Le Van Khoa, deputy director of the HCM City Department of Industry and Trade, said that Viet Nam was a promising market for furniture and other wooden products because of its population of 90 million and rising income, Vietnam ceramic products
+Le Van Khoa, deputy director of the HCM City Department of Industry and Trade, said that Viet Nam was a promising market for furniture and other wooden products because of its population of 90 million and rising income levels.

 Viet Nam, with exports of about US$4 billion a year, has been the largest furniture exporter in the Association of Southeast Asian Nations (ASEAN).

-The lower volume of purchases of local wooden products was due to the lack of large distributors and the absence of ties between manufacturers and distributors, said Nguyen Chien Thang, HAWA chairman., Vietnam manufacturer
+The lower volume of purchases of local wooden products was due to the lack of large distributors and the absence of ties between manufacturers and distributors, said Nguyen Chien Thang, HAWA chairman.

 [Vietnam handicraft products - 1394441932]